I'm Plus-Size & Making My Own Clothes Helped Me Reclaim My Wardrobe

 On the night before the aforementioned gallery opening, Morrow went into a "sewing frenzy" and created one of her first more complex designs, which she wore for the event.
 "It definitely felt like the start of something," she says.

 And it was.
-Today, Morrow (a UK size 22) has made half of the clothing she owns (she primarily crochets these days, as extended periods of sewing and knitting can aggravate her chronic pain).
+Today, Morrow, a UK size 22 (size 18 in the US), has made half of the clothing she owns (she primarily crochets these days, as extended periods of sewing and knitting can aggravate her chronic pain).
 Like many plus-size babes up against a fashion industry that continues to overlook us, she’s also discovered the immense power of making one’s own clothing and creating the kind of wardrobe that no one is seemingly going to create for us.

 It’s something that E. Louise, stylist and owner of Shapely Louise Boutique, can relate to.
-Louise (who wears a UK 24) has been plus-size her entire life.
+Louise, who wears a UK 24 (US 20), has been plus-size her entire life.
 She remembers standing in front of a mirror at 10 years old and discovering her hips.
 Her mother had to "get creative" when it came to dressing her in an age-appropriate yet trendy way, and it is her mother’s creativity as well as the lack of plus-size clothing options in the wider industry that have driven her to design her own looks.

 Advertisement